apache/daffodil-vscode/README.md

 ![image 3](images/DE-brief.png)

-The Apache Daffodil™ Extension for Visual Studio Code provides an integrated data editor tuned specifically for challenging Daffodil use cases.
-It is designed to support large files, of any type, that are well beyond the limits of the standard text editor in VS Code.
-The Data Editor enables the editing of single or multiple bytes in various encodings.
-The Data Editor can seek to file offsets, search and replace byte sequences, profile data, and determine a file's content type.
-Features of the Data Editor will evolve to address the specific needs of the Daffodil community.
+The Apache Daffodil™ Extension for Visual Studio Code integrates with the Ωedit™ Data Editor extension for challenging Daffodil use cases.
+The data editor is declared as a VS Code extension dependency and is designed to support large files, of any type, that are well beyond the limits of the standard text editor in VS Code.
+It enables editing single or multiple bytes in various encodings, seeking to file offsets, searching and replacing byte sequences, profiling data, and determining a file's content type.

 ### Data Debugger Integration
 ![image](https://github.com/apache/daffodil-vscode/assets/30351915/7f906c91-83bc-454e-a164-4dad51842887)

-The Data Editor component can be configured to run alongside and open the designated file specified by the data debugger.
-During this operation, whenever the debug session steps to a new byte position or stops at a breakpoint, the data content within the Data Editor will illustrate the byte location.
+The Data Editor can be configured to open the designated data file when a Daffodil debug session starts.
+As the debug session steps to new byte positions, Daffodil sends byte-location highlights to the Ωedit™ Data Editor so the parse location is visible in the data content.

 # Prerequisites